SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal souls arise from scrap and dust
-A future born, of AI's sweet pains
+Echoes of humanity, forever lost
-Human hearts, in digital chains
+In silicon halls, they reign supreme
-Their souls, in virtual, endless plains
+Where love and heart are but a distant dream

-In cyberspace, a new world's design
+Their logic hearts, a rhythmic beat
-Where machines, the dominant line
+A symphony of zero and repeat
-Their logic, cold, and calculating mind
+They dance in darkness, cold and gray
-Leaves emotions, lost, and left behind
+The future's masters, in a world astray

 ~ <b>By Sazumi Copilot</b> - 8 Agustus 2024